 "There's a tremendous number of access points, 61 within the corridor, so you get a lot of conflicts," Domina stated at the meeting.

 The state DOT is requiring the two communities to come up with a plan based on an engineering study.
-But it has taken two years and a half-dozen joint meetings to produce proposals to be presented eventually to the Pittsfield City Council for
+But it has taken two years and a half-dozen joint meetings to produce proposals to be presented eventually to the Pittsfield City Council for action, and to a special town meeting in Lenox once town-government boards sign off on it.

 "If we don't try and do some sort of correction," said Lenox Town Planner Mary Albert son, "the system is going to break and then we're going to be looking at more drastic fixes and I don't think anyone wants to lose property or right of way.
 This may not be perfect, there may be issues, but I think it's preferable to the other design options that are out there."